Detailed search

 7. Big and unstructured data processing

 Distribution with horizontal fragmentation, implementation of NoSQL databases, CAP theorem.
 Big Data management - distribution, scalability, replication, transactions.
 MapReduce.
 Key-value storages.
 Column storages.
 Document storages.
 Models for fulltext querying - vector, Boolean, probabilistic models, query result ranking, top-operator.
-Similarity search in multimedia databases, metric indexes for similarity search.
-Data visualization techniques.
+Similarity search in multimedia databases, feature extraction and modeling, metric indexes for similarity search.
+Data visualization techniques - dimensionality reduction (PCA, MDS, t-SNE, UMAP), graph data visualization (force directed placement algorithms, multi-scale algorithms).
+Data science and methodology CRISP-DM - preparation, modeling and evaluation.
+Basic statistical models for data science.
+Preference modeling, user feedback variants, recommender systems.

 Recommended coursesy